Brabham BT38C car-by-car histories

 Unknown in 1972 but likely to be one of the car raced by Tony Brise, Brian McGuire or Alessandro Guidetti.

 New to Ulf Svensson for European F3 in 1972, using Holbay engines and sponsored by Team Mum for Men.
 According to Magnus Haggstam, this car went to Lasse Karlsson for 1973 and raced by him in F3 until at least 1975.
 Then to Kaal Wirgin in 1976, and raced by him Swedish Formula 3 Championship races in 1977 and 1978, before he acquired a newer Argo.
-The car was next seen in 1990, when it was sold by Carsten Frimodt (Denmark) to an owner who restored it.
-In 2010, it was acquired by Dr Sami Hamid (Vienna, Austria) and restored for him by Marcel Biehl of Biehl Racing (Moenchengladbach, Germany) to proper F3 specification.
+The car was next seen in 2000, when it was acquired by Carsten Frimodt (Denmark).
+It was restored to F2 specification with an 1860cc engine and was raced by Frimodt in Sweden in 2006 and 2007.
+Frimodt sold it to another Dane who sold it to Dr Sami Hamid (Vienna, Austria) in 2010.
+It was restored for him by Marcel Biehl of Biehl Racing (Moenchengladbach, Germany) to proper F3 specification.
 It was sold to John Albiston (Elgin, Scotland) in 2018, who modified it to Formula Atlantic specification and used to win the Scottish Historic Hillclimb and Sprint Championship in 2019 and 2020.

 Driven by: Ulf Svensson, Lars "Lasse" Karlsson and Kaal Wirgin.
 First race: Monte Carlo, 13 May 1972.
 Total of 26 recorded races.